sundeepbassi/supershop_v1/README.md

 - To grow a sense of community for dog lovers.

-- To enable dog owners to have a good experience in visiting the site returning to it.
+- To enable dog owners to have a good experience in visiting the site and in returning to it.

 - To enable dog owners to buy good quality products for their pets.